swordapp/swordv3/src/sections/PROTOCOL_OPERATIONS.md

 # Protocol Operations

 This section lists the actual on-the-wire protocol operations that are part of SWORDv3.
 Actual usage of each of these operations is dependent on the action that you wish to take.
-See [Protocol Behaviours] for the rules which govern how to use these Protocol Operations.
+See {% link Protocol Requirements %} for the rules which govern how to use these Protocol
+Operations.

 The full set of protocol operations is available as an OpenAPI definition {% ref OpenAPI %}, available as [JSON]({% url openapi.json%}) and [YAML]({% url openapi.yaml %}).